 - I want to see my sales reps’ every move!

 In SaaS sales, you have to be ready for whatever comes your way, and knowledgeable enough about your product to retrieve the right features that will satisfy their needs.
 By doing this over and over again, you cultivate a flexible mind.

-These problem-solving skills will not only help you in your software sales job but will also help you move up in your career.
+These problem-solving skills will not only help you in your tech sales job but will also help you move up in your career.
 Employers want employees who can handle difficult and unexpected situations.

 2. Enhance Your Communication Skills

 If you can articulate your thoughts in a clear and concise manner, doors of opportunity will open for you.
 A sharp tongue has always been more powerful than a sword.
 Whether you are selling software, pitching your idea to a venture capitalist, persuading a politician to enact your policy, or explaining yourself to your spouse, solid communication skills help you win.

 And what better way to improve these skills than by explaining complicated technology in easy-to-understand ways?
 In tech sales, you will have to do things like explain automated workflow technology or business intelligence systems to someone who still prints out their directions.
 Alright, not always.
 Some buyers will be tech-savvy, but that doesn’t mean they will easily understand the complexities of your specific tool.